17+ Great 3D Printed Planters You Can Print Today

 Pokémon Planter 3D

-Pokémon like Bulbasaur and Oddish, who have plants on their backs and heads respectively, make for really cool plant pots for any fan.
-This Bulbasaur one even has a built-in drainage tray.
+Pokémon like Bulbasaur and Oddish, who have plants (and apparently soil?) on their backs and heads respectively, make for really cool plant pots for any Pokémon lover.
+This Bulbasaur one even has a built-in draining tray.

 Haunter 3D Printed Planter